1lent/Radon-Client/README.md

 Founded by 1lent

 ## Overview
-OneHack is a Java utility mod
-specifically designed for Minecraft versions 1.20.1+
+Radon Client is a Java utility mod specifically designed for Minecraft versions 1.20.1+

 ### Features: